 The relocations are numbered in a pattern for convenience in decoding them into expression types and instruction formats.
 The following two tables show how these properties can be derived from the relocation number.
-The first table identifies the instruction format, based on the low-order three bits of the relocation type, and the bit in the $2^6$ position.
+Table 15 identifies the instruction format, based on the low-order three bits of the relocation type, and the bit in the 2^6 position.
+Table 16 identifies the expression type, based on the result of dividing the relocation type by 8 (discarding the remainder).
+The basic expression type may be modified by L, R, LR, and RR field selector functions, based on the instruction format.